Spectral fluctuations and crossovers in multilayer network: Spectral Fluctuations of random multilayer network

-Here, $\gamma$ is a crossover parameter, $A_{n_1 \times n_1}^{1}$ and $A_{n_2 \times n_2}^{2}$ are the block matrices corresponding to intra-layer connections of layers 1 and 2, respectively.
-The matrix $B_{n_1 \times n_2}^{1,2}$ represents inter-layer connections between the two layers, and $(B^{1,2})_{n_2 \times n_1}^{T}$ is the transpose of $B_{n_1 \times n_2}^{1,2}$.
+\end{widetext} Here, $\gamma$ is a crossover parameter, $A_{n_1 \times n_1}^{1}$ and $A_{n_2 \times n_2}^{2}$ are the block matrices corresponding to intralayer connections of layers 1 and 2, respectively.
+The matrix $B_{n_1 \times n_2}^{1,2}$ represents interlayer connections between the two layers, and $(B^{1,2})_{n_2 \times n_1}^{T}$ is the transpose of $B_{n_1 \times n_2}^{1,2}$.
 The blocks $A_{n_1 \times n_1}^{1}$, $A_{n_2 \times n_2}^{2}$, and $B_{n_1 \times n_2}^{1,2}$ are constructed from the ER network, with edge connection probabilities $p_{1}$, $p_{2}$, and $p_{12}$, respectively.
-The parameter $\gamma$ can vary from 0 to 1, with the extremes corresponding to only intra-layer connections ($\gamma=0$) and only inter-layer connections ($\gamma=1$).
-When $\gamma=0$, the model reduces to a block diagonal structure, leading to two GOEs for the $m=2$ layer network, as seen in \ref{sublevel:level3.1}.
-When $\gamma=1$, the model converges to a single GOE, as observed in \ref{sublevel:level3.3}.
+The parameter $\gamma$ can vary from 0 to 1, with the extremes corresponding to only intralayer connections ($\gamma=0$) and only interlayer connections ($\gamma=1$).
+When $\gamma=0$, the model reduces to a block diagonal structure, and the spectral fluctuations correspond to those of two independent GOE ensembles for the $m=2$ layer network, as seen in Sec. ~\ref{sublevel:level3.1}.
+When $\gamma=1$, the spectral fluctuations correspond to those of a single GOE, as observed in Sec. ~\ref{sublevel:level3.3}.
+This crossover model thus provides a simple framework to interpolate between two limiting regimes of multilayer networks: independent layers and fully coupled systems.
+For small values of $\gamma$, the layers are weakly connected and behave approximately as independent subsystems, whereas for larger $\gamma$, interlayer coupling induces strong mixing between layers, leading to collective behavior.
+Thus, the parameter $\gamma$ controls the degree of structural coupling and essentially serves as a strength factor for the off-diagonal blocks (or interlayer connectivity); as $\gamma$ increases, the relative contribution of the off-diagonal blocks increases while that of the diagonal blocks decreases, and vice versa, for fixed values of $p_1$, $p_2$, and $p_{12}$.
 In this section, we focus on how the SRD statistics evolve with varying values of intermediate $\gamma$.
-Specifically, we examine up to which value of $\gamma$ the SRD exhibits statistics corresponding to $m = 2$ (two GOEs), and after which value of $\gamma$ it transitions to $m = 1$ (a single GOE).
-Essentially, $\gamma$ serves as a strength factor for the off-diagonal blocks (or inter-layer connectivity); as $\gamma$ increases, the strength of the off-diagonal blocks increases while the strength of the diagonal blocks decreases and vice versa, for fixed values of $p_1$, $p_2$, and $p_{12}$.
+Specifically, we determine the range of $\gamma$ over which the SRD exhibits statistics corresponding to $m=2$ (two GOEs), and the values beyond which it transitions to $m=1$ (a single GOE).